 Therefore, in principle, all dosing information to consider (any manufacturer) as a guideline.
 To illustrate this point, one of the test for the aquarium Fermendo fertilizer is briefly described below:

-Moderate supply of carbon dioxide (about 60 bubbles / minute, thus avoiding biogenic decalcification V. A. by Vallisnerien), introduced over a 30 cm long flippers.
+- Moderate supply of carbon dioxide (about 60 bubbles / minute, thus avoiding biogenic decalcification esp. by Vallisneria), introduced over a 30 cm long flippers.

-This aquarium has been fertilized by the beginning of the test phase with a pure iron fertilizer and held the ferrous value from about 0.1 mg / l.
-After the beginning of fertilization with iron Fermendo the figures have been daily measured, thereby estimating the growth benefits of aquatic plants and adjusted the dosage accordingly.
+This aquarium has been fertilized by the beginning of the test phase with a pure iron fertilizer and held the ferrous value from about 0.1 mg/l.
+After starting to fertilise with Fermendo aquatic plant fertiliser, the iron values were measured daily in some cases, the growth rates of the aquatic plants were estimated and the dosage adjusted accordingly.

 Result:

-In the given circumstances, the fertilization was continuously raised to 5 times the amount of the average recommended dose of Fermendo in daily dosing to a stable iron level of 0.1 – to provide 0.25 mg / l permanently between water changes.
-The nitrate and phosphate levels fall between the water changes, indicating a total of consuming nutrient conditions.
-The growth performance of aquatic plants is more difficult to assess (measure), roughly the growth performance increased by about 30% since the beginning of fertilization.
+Under the given conditions, the fertilisation was continuously increased to 5 times the average recommended dosage of Fermendo in daily doses in order to ensure a stable iron value of 0.1-0.25 mg/l permanently between water changes.
+The growth performance of aquatic plants is more difficult to assess (measure), roughly the growth performance increased by about 30 % since the beginning of fertilization.
 Symptoms of deficiency to the aquatic plants are not available.

 Overall, one can obtain also available in pet shops water test interpretations and assessments of nutrient requirements of an aquarium, despite all the limitations of the measurement results: